lakshyatatoo/lakshyatatoo/README.md

 - 👋 Hi, I’m @lakshyatatoo
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and problem solving
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning DSA in C++ language
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...